nikitagusarov/website_source/content/en/post/2022-02-01-self-hosting/index.md

 ---
-title: Selfhosting
+title: Self-hosting
 author: 'Nikita Gusarov'
 date: '2022-02-01'
 slug: []
-categories: [Programming, Selfhosting]
+categories: [Programming, Self-hosting]
-tags: [Programming, Selfhosting, Linux, Home Server]
+tags: [Programming, Self-hosting, Linux, Home Server]
 featured_image: '/images/self-hosting-0.png'
 description: ''
 ---

-Today we are going to speak about the *selfhosting*.
+Today we are going to speak about the *self-hosting*.
-Since the start of january I've spent some time on configuration of my home server for my personal applications.
+Since the start of January I've spent some time on configuration of my home server for my personal applications.
 The idea behind this transition was to put some more distance between myself and my dependence on the external services, where I've no means to control my personal data.
 The last year, I've already performed the transition from using the *Google Drive* and *Dropbox* to the usage of more private *NextCloud* solutions (offered by my university,as well as a privacy respecting server in Zurich).
-Nevetheless, when I've discovered a long unused motherboard, belonging to my school laptop, I've decided to give it a new life.
+Nevertheless, when I've discovered a long unused motherboard, belonging to my school laptop, I've decided to give it a new life.

-What is more, this period coinceeded with my discovery of *Vaultwarden*, a free *Bitwarden* fork, which perfectly matched with my idea of my security policy renewal.
+What is more, this period coincided with my discovery of *Vaultwarden*, a free *Bitwarden* fork, which perfectly matched with my idea of my security policy renewal.
-In short, all considerations combined I've decided to start selfhosting some of cloud services for personal (and family) use.
+In short, all considerations combined I've decided to start self-hosting some of cloud services for personal (and family) use.

-## Why selfhost anything?
+## Why self-host anything?

-Among the main advantages of selfhosting in my personal usecase I may name:
+Among the main advantages of self-hosting in my personal use-case I may name:

 - Breaching the dependency on third party solutions
 - Gaining full control over personal data, its storage and security